thiagodp/cors/readme.md

   will return `*` - aiming to accept any origin.
 Other options will block the request.
 - Using `*` may not work when using credentials or using httpS.
 Prefer sending the request header `Origin` whenever possible.

+Note: The returned status code for an origin that is not in the configured list is `403` (Forbidden).

 ### `credentials`
 - Configures the response header `Access-Control-Allow-Credentials`.
 - Allowed types: `bool`.